-According to some scholars (Moir et al., 2014), also the "Resilient Cities is a concept growing in use".
-The term appeared in 2002 in the "Resilient Communities Program Concept" and in 2004 it was used as a "metaphor (...) to help link ecology and planning" (Pickett et al., 2004).
 The term was largely widespread thanks to the book edited by Vale and Campanella (2005) and titled "The Resilient City".
 The volume focused on the persistence of cities in the face of disasters and namely on their capacity to "rebound from destruction", being the cities "among humankind's most durable artifacts".
-Nevertheless, only recently the term "Resilient City" is gaining importance in the scientific debate: the Google Trends (Fig. 3) highlight that the term enters the search queries starting from 2012, after the Sandy Hurricane that caused about 19 billion dollars of total damage.
-The human and economic loss due to such event probably pushed national and local governments towards the adoption of strategies and initiatives aiming at enhancing urban resilience in the face of climate-related events, thereby promoting studies and research on this issue.

-Also for the Resilient City concept, heterogeneous definitions are available; some of them have been provided by scholars (Newman et al., 2009; Fusco Girard et al., 2012), others by institutions (UNISDR, 2012a), large international organizations (World Bank Group, 2011)or private foundations (Rockefeller Foundation, 2015).
+Nevertheless, only recently the term "Resilient City" is gaining importance both in scientific debate and on the institutional level.
+Indeed, the Google Trends guery for "Resilient City" (Fig. 3) highlights that the term entered the search queries in 2012, after the Sandy Hurricane that caused about 19 billion dollars of total damage.
+Such trend is arguably related to the priorities of national and local governments, which - in the face of the human and economic losses due to climate-related events - pushed towards the adoption of strategies and initiatives aiming at enhancing urban resilience, thereby promoting studies and research on this issue.
+Also for the Resilient City concept, heterogeneous definitions are available; some of them have been provided by scholars (Newman et al., 2009; Fusco Girard et al., 2012), others by institutions (UNISDR, 2012a), large international organizations (World Bank Group, 2011) or private foundations (Rockefeller Foundation, 2015).
 Nevertheless, all the available definitions agree on the main idea that a resilient city is a city capable to absorb external pressures or to adapt or transform in front of such pressures, guaranteeing the safety of settled communities and the preservation of its basic functions during a crisis.
 Referring to the same temporal span, it is worth noting that the total number of definitions of the term Resilient City that can be found in current literature is by far lower than those available for Smart City.
 The most quoted definitions or the most widespread on the international level are shown in Table 2.
 Nevertheless, it has to be underlined that despite the definitions of Resilient City are fewer than those related to the Smart City, this concept roots in the wide research field focused on resilience, and namely on the resilience of social-ecological systems (Adger et al., 2005; Folke, 2006; Brand and Jax, 2007), to which a growing attention has been paid since the 2000 (Fig. 4).
-Numerous studies and researches have been carried in the last decades on the resilience of social-ecological systems are followed on the resilience of heterogeneous pressure factors, such as:
+Numerous studies and researches have been carried in the last decades on the resilience of socio-ecological systems in the face of heterogeneous pressure factors, such as:

-- natural hazards/climate change (e.g., Sapountzaki, 2010; Bahadur et al., 2010; Jabareen, 2013; IPCC, 2013; Galderisi, 2014); - energy consumptions and oil dependency (e.g., Newman et al., 2009; Hopkins, 2008; North, 2010); economy (e.g., Rose, 2007; Drobniak, 2010; Simmie and Martin, 2010).
+- natural hazards/climate change (e.g., Sapountzaki, 2010; Bahadur et al., 2010; Jabareen, 2013; IPCC, 2013; Galderisi, 2014); - energy consumptions and oil dependency (e.g., Newman et al., 2009; Hopkins, 2008; North, 2010); - economy (e.g., Rose, 2007; Drobniak, 2010; Simmie and Martin, 2010).